AnaadiAI/kalanjiyam/docs/running-in-production.rst

 Running in production
 =====================

-Some quick adhoc notes for running Ambuda in a production environment.
+Some quick adhoc notes for running Kalanjiyam in a production environment.

 Gunicorn